 You may vote by telephone by calling the toll-free telephone number on your proxy card (1-800-690-6903), which is available 24 hours a day, and following the pre-recorded instructions.
 Have your proxy card available when you call.
 If you hold your shares in street name, your broker, bank, trustee or other holder of record may provide additional instructions to you regarding voting your shares by telephone.

 By Mail

 You may vote by signing, dating and returning the enclosed proxy card by mail.
-If you do, the individuals named on the card will vote your shares in the way you indicate.

 Time for Voting Your Shares By Internet, Telephone or Mail